vslipchenko/bitbucket-time-report/README.md

   - If the extension fails to find your UUID, try refreshing the Bitbucket page first
   - The extension works best on the main Bitbucket domain (bitbucket.org)
   - Avoid clicking or typing while extension generating reports to prevent cases when the extension popup disappears along with results
-  - If Pull Requests page gets opened but nothing happens (extensions popup may disappear as well), try to re-run the report generation by opening the extension popup and clicking "Extract Pull Requests"
+  - If Pull Requests page gets opened but nothing happens (extensions popup may disappear as well), try to re-run the report generation by opening the extension popup and clicking "Generate Report"